 Rosamunde Pilcher wrote her final novel The Winter Solstice before announcing her retirement – how fitting that this novel (and one that is my personal favorite) topped the charts on both sides of the Atlantic.

 Sadly I’m updating today to tell you that Rosamunde Pilcher died on the 6th of February 2019 after a short illness.

 To read the Rosamunde Pilcher books is to escape to a comfortable world where flowers are always set in guest bedrooms, hostesses always wear elegant cashmere, throw splendid drinks parties and breathe “Just heavenly to have seen you” to departing guests.
 Dogs are marched along windswept beaches below ever wheeling gulls accompanied by crashing breakers sending foam flying across the sands; where delicious picnics are eaten in the shelter of the dunes on winter’s days or bathing parties assemble on private beaches, just below the house of course, in the summertime .

 The Pilcher world is where reckless love stories are resolved by handsome, competent heroes who rescue the pretty heroine from unsuitable caddish lovers and financial woes are always resolved by timely inheritances.
 The houses are always handsome or prettily decaying and the gardens are exquisite too of course, all set to the backdrop of the sound of the seas that frame the beautifully paced stories.

-These are comfortable books to laze in the garden with in the summers day or curl up in front of the fire with in the winter; books that reflect the vintage authoress and her departing era at its very best.
+These are comfortable books to laze in the garden with on a summers day or curl up in front of the fire with in the winter; books that reflect the vintage authoress and her departing era at its very best.